literally-anything/DDSKit/README.md

 ```

 ## Using DDSKit
+If you are on Linux, you need to install FastDDS as well.
+Apple platforms default to using a prebuilt version.
 DDSKit is available as a Swift Package Manager package.
 To use it in a package,  add the following dependency in your `Package.swift`
 ```swift
 .package(